top of page

 cOMmon is for anyone who wants to contribute to a regenerative future, whether you are roaming, rooted, or moving between the two.
 It’s a place to feel supported by cOMmunity while nurturing the earth, yourself, and each other.

 Not yet. cOMmon is being built with a cooperative structure in mind, but we’re not formally a cooperative at this stage.
 We’re taking the time to grow the cOMmunity, learn together, and shape the foundations.
+You also don't need to be part of the cooperative to just use cOMmon as a member.

 What’s fixed is the direction.

 The exact form and timing will grow with the cOMmunity and be shared openly as it unfolds.
-You can follow our past steps and current thinking on the Roadmap page.

 bottom of page